mpilhlt/llamore/README.md

 ```

-You can also have a look into the jupyter notebook at [notebooks/quick_start.ipynb](notebooks/quick_start.ipynb).
+You can also have a look at the [quick start notebook](notebooks/quick_start.ipynb).

 ## Reference JSON schema